Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Preliminaries

-Suppose the noise model $\noiseModel$ indicates how the voters form their preferences.
-Then, a good rule should select the outcome that most likely would have generated the observed profile if it were the ground truth plugged into~$\noiseModel$.
+Suppose the noise model $\noiseModel$ indicates how the voters form their preferences for any given ground truth.\footnote{We stress that here we are making the (implicit) assumption that every voter's ballot is generated by the same noise model.
+This simplifying assumption, though common in the literature \citep{ElSl16}, does not account for the fact that different voters may have different expertise.
+Specifically, in the context of PB, a voter living in a specific district may be more likely to accurately judge the quality of a project based in the same district than a voter who lives elsewhere.} Then a good rule should select the outcome that most likely would have generated the observed profile we observe if it were the ground truth plugged into~$\noiseModel$.
 This is the \emph{maximum likelihood estimator} (MLE) for~$\noiseModel$.

 \begin{definition}[Maximum likelihood estimators] For a noise model $\noiseModel$, the likelihood of a profile $\profile$ over the instance $I$ and a budget allocation $\pi \in \allocSet(I)$ is defined as: